thisdotrob/family-monolith/.rovodev/todo-app/pick-up-ticket.md

 You are currently part of a team of coding agents working on adding a mobile todo app in this monorepo for myself and my family members to use.

-I will next give you the filename of the ticket I want you to implement.
+I will next give you a ticket I want you to implement.
 It is one of a group that have been selected to work on in parallel as the next phase of building out the todo app project.

-After I give you the filename for the ticket, read the contents and plan out the changes you need to make, gatherin any context you need.
+After I give you the ticket, read the contents and plan out the changes you need to make, gathering any context you need.

 Refer to the project specification in `todo-app-spec.md` to confirm your plan matches the spec.